Team2556/FRC-2025/README.md

     python src/robot.py

 # Repository Structure
 - We plan to use the following structure.
+(Or do we really?)
     <!-- ├── src/
     │   ├── ?maybe? __init__.py
     │   ├── robot.py